On 12 April 2021 a new set of rules for the .au country code Top Level Domain (ccTLD) comes into effect.

 An authorisation code is a password required to allow certain activities – like transferring a domain name.

-As an added security measure, under the new rules if a domain name is transferred, its authcode must be updated within 48 hours of the transfer being completed.
+As an added security measure, under the auDA rules if a domain name is transferred, its authcode must be updated within 48 hours of the transfer being completed.
 You have the option to change it yourself, otherwise it will be automatically changed by your registrar.

 More time to fix minor policy breaches